-In accordance with our Enterprise Agent support lifecycle policy, ThousandEyes virtual and physical appliances based on Ubuntu 14.04 Trusty Tahr operating system will reach their End of Support stage at the end of April 2019, Unless these appliances are upgraded or otherwise migrated to a currently supported operating system, ThousandEyes platform will stop accepting data submitted by these Enterprise Agents at the end of June 2019.
+In accordance with our Enterprise Agent support lifecycle policy, ThousandEyes virtual and physical appliances based on Ubuntu 14.04 Trusty Tahr operating system reached their End of Support stage at the end of April 2019.
+These appliances must be upgraded or otherwise migrated to a currently supported operating system.
+The ThousandEyes platform stopped accepting data submitted by these Enterprise Agents at the end of June 2019.

 To continue using your Trusty-based appliances, one of the following actions is required:

 Perform an in-place upgrade: Performing an in-place upgrade is most likely the simplest method of keeping your appliances supported.
 The main part of this article describes the in-place upgrade process.